ARTES 20 IAP

 The pre-operational service provision (demonstration stage) will be carried out in Sardina along the Olbia-Cagliari regional line.
 This test will be involving 1 train fully equipped with the identified solution.
 The environment is the typical one of a regional-local network that has no automatic train protection system.
 Therefore this environment which has been selected by RFI is fully representative of the real operational scenario targeted by the satellite-based solutions.

-These two sets of data will be used to check the degree of overlap between the fixed reference (balises) and the GNSS positioning solution; this will allow, through post processing activities via the developed simulator, to choose the best algorithms to be deployed in the system to comply with the system requirements.
+These two sets of data have been used to check the degree of overlap between the fixed reference (balises) and the GNSS positioning solution given by the LDS; this has allowed, through post processing activities via the developed simulator, to choose the best algorithms that will allow the LDS to be compliant with the requirements.

-DB has joined the project as new partner with an important role to review and amend the users requirements for the local and regional lines in Germany and assess the economical sustainability of the 3InSat technology for the German scenario.
-DB and RFI will contribute to the analysis of European scenario and the identification of a roadmap for a standard solution.
+DB Netz has joined the project as new partner with an important role to review and amend the users requirements for the local and regional lines in Germany and assess the economical sustainability of the 3InSat technology for the German scenario.
+DB Netz and RFI will contribute to the analysis of the European scenario and to the identification of a roadmap for a standard solution.